humaniverse/peralta/design-notes.md

 such as `load_evidence()`, but it doesn't seem necessary?).
 How should all the different updates to each url be handled?
 It could be a separate row per website, with a URL column identifier.
 Could it instead be a nested dataframe?
+Sould a function be written that allows you to print the latest known updates in case you forget to copy the output?
+What happens if you run the function twice on the trot?
+Does it execute twice with a unieque timestamp (by second) or does it tell you that you have already run the function (the fromer!).

 3. The list of urls should be easily editable / human friendly.
 No command line interfaces or terminal editors necessary. .csv file? .rds file + dplyr?
 The